awsdocs/amazon-s3-userguide/doc_source/object-ownership-error-responses.md

 ## InvalidBucketAclWithObjectOwnership<a name="object-ownership-error-responses-invalid-acl"></a>

 If you want to apply the Bucket owner enforced setting to disable ACLs, your bucket ACL must give full control only to the bucket owner\.
 Your bucket ACL cannot give access to an external AWS account or any other group\.
-For example, if your `CreateBucket` request sets bucket owner enforced and specifies a bucket ACL that provides access to an external AWS account, your request fails with a `400` error and returns the InvalidBucketAclWithObjectOwnership error code\.
-Similarly, if your `PutBucketOwnershipControls` request sets bucket owner enforced on a bucket that has a bucket ACL that grants permissions to others, the request fails\.
+For example, if your `CreateBucket` request sets Bucket owner enforced and specifies a bucket ACL that provides access to an external AWS account, your request fails with a `400` error and returns the InvalidBucketAclWithObjectOwnership error code\.
+Similarly, if your `PutBucketOwnershipControls` request sets Bucket owner enforced on a bucket that has a bucket ACL that grants permissions to others, the request fails\.

 **Example : Existing bucket ACL grants public read access**
 For example, if an existing bucket ACL grants public read access, you cannot apply the Bucket owner enforced setting for Object Ownership until you migrate these ACL permissions to a bucket policy and reset your bucket ACL to the default private ACL\.
 For more information, see [Prerequisites for disabling ACLs](object-ownership-migrating-acls-prerequisites.md)\.